mongodb/mongo-hadoop/README.md

 ------------------------------------------
 We are still shaking out bugs and features, so make sure you test this in your setup before deploying it to production.

-We have tested with, and recommend the use of, Hadoop 0.20.203 or Cloudera CHD3 (Which ships 0.20.2)
+We have tested with, and recommend the use of, Hadoop 0.20.203 or Cloudera CHD3 Update 1 (Which ships 0.20.2).
+If you wish to use Hadoop Streaming with MongoDB, please see the notes on Streaming Hadoop versions below.

 The latest builds are tested primarily against MongoDB 1.8+ but should still work with 1.6.x

-NOTE: We have not tested this driver with Hadoop 0.21 yet.
-Hadoop lists 0.21 as "unstable, unsupported " and until that changes we will not provide any full support.

 Maintainers
 ------------